gubFS/pogo-blend/docs/custom_map_settings.rst

 Here you can select the name of your Custom Map.

-You can edit the map description which will be displayed in-game and on the Steam Workshop page for your map when you release it.
+You can edit the map description which will be displayed in-game and on the Steam Workshop page for your map when you :doc:`release <releasing_a_map>` it.

 You can select a map image which will be displayed in-game and on the Steam Workshop page for your map when you release it.
-It is recommended that image file should be below 150KB.
-The in-game resolution is 490x200 pixels, but you can choose up to 1024 pixels in any dimension in case you want higher resolution in the Steam Workshop.
+It is recommended that the image file should be below 150KB.
+The in-game resolution is 490x200 pixels, but you can choose up to 1024 pixels in any dimension in case you want a higher resolution in the Steam Workshop.

 Required Objects
 ----------------

-There are some required objects that you need inorder to get a working map.
+There are some required objects that you need in order to get a working map.

-The spawn location chooses where the player will spawn.
+The Spawn Location chooses where the player will spawn.
 This is just an empty object and only the location will be used.

 The Progress Path is the path of progress in your map.
 This path will determine the percentage completion in the game.